 Overall, we were very pleased with the service and snorkel experience with Teralani.

 See our Teralani snorkel video overview to get a better idea of the experience.

-- Please be aware that per the crew, the goal is to go to Honolua Bay, but conditions may not always allow all safe passage and snorkeling.
+- Per the crew, please be aware that the goal is to go to Honolua Bay, but conditions may not always allow all safe passage and snorkeling.
 A calmer, safer site area may be substituted.
 Usually late spring, summer and early autumn offer good conditions to snorkel in Honolua Bay.
 Other times are a bit more iffy.

 - If you don’t want to take a tour, you can access Honolua Bay from a short, but steep hike to the shoreline.
 You’ll likely have to swim out to see the best coral areas.
 You could encounter currents that make the swimming more challenging, so bear that in mind.
 We like the convenience of the catamaran taking us directly to the good spot.
 Plus they offered very useful advice about where to go and where to avoid for safety purposes and watched after us.

 - Snuba was offered with Teralani for an additional fee.
 Check their website for current services and fees.